Shenzhen Metro: Line 7

-Line 7, formerly known as Xili line of the Shenzhen Metro opened on 28 October 2016, with a length of 32.84 km and a total of 27 stations.
-It connects the Xili Lake to Tai'an.
+Line 7, formerly known as Xili line of the Shenzhen Metro, opened on October 28, 2016, with a length of 32.84 km and a total of 29 stations.
+It connects SZU Lihu Campus at Shenzhen University to Tai'an.
 The line travels East–West across Shenzhen in a "V" shape.
 The line is operated by SZMC (Shenzhen Metro Group).
 Line 7's color is navy blue.